kpym/svgpath/README.md

 ### .skewY(a) -> self

-Skew the X-coordinate according to a certain angle specified in degrees.
+Skew the Y-coordinate according to a certain angle specified in degrees.
 The same as SVG `skewY` transformation.

 ### .matrix([ m1, m2, m3, m4, m5, m6 ]) -> self